 - 1. The scope of permitted land uses in the Residential District include: - a.
-Low, medium and high-density housing types (see Section 3 -Housing and Growth -Management), mobile home parks and subdivisions.
+Low, medium and high-density housing types (see Section 3 Housing and Growth Management), mobile home parks and subdivisions.
 A group home shall be permitted in any residential neighbourhood and in any zone where a residential use is permitted as a principal use.

 - b.
-Public service facilities appropriate to and compatible with a residential neighbourhood such as parks, playarounds, recreation and open space areas, community gardens, schools, places of worship, libraries, davcare facilities, long-term care homes and cemeteries. - c.
-A neighbourhood serving commercial use may be permitted where a need is established, the use is compatible, and the access road has sufficient capacity.
+Public service facilities appropriate to and compatible with a residential neighbourhood such as parks, playgrounds, recreation and open space areas, community gardens, schools, places of worship, libraries, daycare facilities, long-term care homes and cemeteries. - neighbourhood c.
+A servina commercial use mav be permitted where a need is established, the is use compatible, and the access road has sufficient capacity.
 Examples include but are not limited to a convenience store, and a dry-cleaning outlet. - d.
 Accessory uses may include a bed and breakfast facility, home based businesses, and garden suites (subject to a temporary use by-law for a garden suite) (see Section 12.14).
-Home based businesses and home industries shall be legal and shall not create a public nuisance to surrounding uses.
-A bed residential and breakfast establishment and lodging facilities oriented to the construction and resource industries shall be permitted as an accessory use where compatible with the surrounding neighbourhood.
-The number of guest suites shall be established in the zoning by-law.
+Home based businesses and home industries shall be legal and shall not create a public nuisance to surrounding residential uses.
+A bed and breakfast establishment and lodging facilities oriented to the construction and resource industries shall be permitted as where an accessory use compatible with the surrounding neighbourhood.
+The number of quest suites shall be established in the zoning by-law.